vippsas/vipps-solutions/in-store/README.md

 ![MobilePay](../images/mp.png) *Available for MobilePay in selected markets at the [Vipps MobilePay joint platform launch](https://www.vippsmobilepay.com/#about).*

 This is the recommended flow for in-store payments.
-This solution is a combination of the personal QR codes in the Vipps MobilePay app and the
+This solution is a combination of the personal QR codes in the Vipps or MobilePay app and the
 [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api).